gabrielchuv/SE7/Portfolio/UXDesign.md

 The objective of the application is to increase awareness of individual food waste.
 The system process is as follows:

 <p align="center">
-Users guess how much money they are losing from food waste ↓
+Users guess how much money they are losing from food waste <br> ↓ <br>
-Users input the amount of food went to waste that week ↓
+Users input the amount of food went to waste that week <br>
+↓ <br>
-The system calculates their money lost from food waste per year
+The system calculates their money lost from food waste per year <br>
 </p>

 To ensure all steps are completed in order and to prevent skipping of steps, users are navigated to the next step by a button at the bottom of the page.
 The buttons are clearly labeled with the objective of the next page to set expectations.